phax/ph-commons/README.md

     * Extended `HTTPHeaderMap` API
     * Fixed the data type of the custom HTTP headers in `WSClientConfig`
     * Changed the default value `DEFAULT_QUOTE_IF_NECESSARY` from `true` to `false`
+    * Deprecated all the "multi map" classes in `ph-collection`.
+With the `computeIfAbsent` functions, most of the simplifications can be achieved with runtime features.
+They will be removed in the next major verison.
 * v9.5.4 - 2020-12-15
     * Updated to BouncyCastle 1.67 (no more bcprov-ext-jdk15on)
     * Removed "double locking" in `AbstractCollector`